mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Also known as RTT.

-The client's measurement of the duration of an ismaster call.
+The client's measurement of the duration of one ismaster call.
 The round trip time is used to support the "localThresholdMS" [1]_ option in the Server Selection Spec.
-Even though this measurement is called "ping time" in that spec, `drivers MUST NOT use the "ping" command`_ to measure this duration.
-`This spec does not mandate how round trip time is averaged`_.

 ismaster outcome
 ````````````````